yegor256/blog/_posts/2017/jun/2017-06-22-object-oriented-input-output-in-cactoos.md

 );
 {% endhighlight %}

-This code is very imperative&mdash;it reads the file content right here and now, placing it into the array.
+This code is very imperative---it reads the file content right here and now, placing it into the array.

 This is how you do it with [Cactoos](https://github.com/yegor256/cactoos):